Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's aggregation of ATO data from financial year 2023 shows Greenslopes had a median taxpayer income of $60,461 and an average income of $76,330.
-These figures are higher than the national averages of $58,236 and $72,799 respectively in Greater Brisbane.
-Based on Wage Price Index growth from financial year 2023 to September 2025 (9.91%), estimated median income is approximately $66,453 and average income is around $83,894.
-Greenslopes has a high individual earnings percentile at the 83rd nationally ($1,059 weekly).
-The predominant income bracket is $1,500 - 2,999, with 33.6% of locals (2,883 people) falling into this category.
-Housing costs consume 16.9% of income but strong earnings place disposable income at the 62nd percentile.
+AreaSearch's aggregation of postcode level ATO data released for financial year 2023 shows Greenslopes had a median taxpayer income of $60,461 and an average of $76,330.
+These figures are above national averages of $58,236 and $72,799 in Greater Brisbane respectively.
+Based on Wage Price Index growth since financial year 2023, estimated median income is approximately $67,329 and average is $85,001 as of March 2026.
+According to the 2021 Census, Greenslopes' individual earnings rank at the 83rd percentile nationally ($1,059 weekly).
+Income distribution shows that 33.6% (2,882 people) fall within the $1,500 - 2,999 bracket, similar to surrounding regions.
+High housing costs consume 16.9% of income, but strong earnings place disposable income at the 62nd percentile nationally.
 Greenslopes' SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income